• Share this on:

 European retail prices of canned beans vary greatly depending on the production country, can type and size, bean variety and quality, and vendor.
 Compared to other products in the processed fruit and vegetable market, the packaging of canned foods makes them better suited to selling in retail facilities, which can speed entry into the retail segment.

 Pre-cooking increases bean weight by around 2.5 times, which helps offset the costs of processing and canning beans.
-Private label prices tend to be lower than those of manufacturer brands.
+Private-label prices tend to be lower than those of manufacturer brands.

-Canned beans usually retail at €1.5/kg to €5.6/kg.
-This price indication is not very useful to suppliers as final prices diverge widely from export prices.
-This is due to the addition of other expenses such as for transportation, packaging, sales and profit margins.
+This price indication is not useful to suppliers, as final prices differ widely from export prices.
+This is due to the addition of other expenses such as transportation, packaging, sales and profit margins.
 Below is an approximate price breakdown for canned beans.

 The export price of canned beans depends on the quality, variety and country of origin.